 Age verification checks are different from customer due diligence, KYC and AML checks, in that they do not require a full identity verification check.
 However, it’s still vital that businesses comply with regulations, and verify their customers’ ages.

-There are several ways businesses can verify age, ranging from asking users to self-declare their age or birthdate, to database checks or online document checks.
+There are several age verification systems that businesses can use to verify age, ranging from asking users to self-declare their age or birthdate, to database checks or online document checks.
 Some are more rigorous and more effective than others.
 On the whole, any age verification technologies should be secure, effective and take into consideration user privacy.

 Age verification by self declaration